The Noisy Work of Uncertainty Visualisation Research: A Review: The purpose of uncertainty visualisation

-As Figure~\ref{fig-choropleth} showed, visualisations that are unconcerned with uncertainty have no issue showing justified signals, but struggle with the display of unjustified signals.
-Therefore, we call this approach to uncertainty visualisation as ``signal-suppression'' since it primarily differentiates itself from from the normal ``noiseless'' visualisation approach through criteria (2).
-That is, the main difference between an uncertainty visualisation and a normal visualisation is that an uncertainty visualisation should prevent us from drawing unjustified conclusions.
+Usually, visualisations that are unconcerned with uncertainty have no issue showing justified signals, but struggle with the display of unjustified signals.
+Therefore, we \textbf{suggest calling this approach to uncertainty visualisation ``signal-suppression''} since it primarily differentiates itself from the normal ``noiseless'' visualisation approach through criterion (2).
+This is the main criterion we will use to assess the current literature on uncertainty visualisation.